Drumming Up New Possibilities

 Innovation initiatives sound good, but usually don't live up to expectations.
 The reasons are many.
 What follows are 56 of the most common -- organizational obstacles we've observed that get in the way of a company truly raising the bar for innovation.

 See which ones are familiar to YOU.
 Then, sit down with your Senior Team...
-CEO... innovation committee, or best friend and jump start the process of going beyond these obstacles.
+CEO... innovation committee, or team and jump start the process of going beyond these obstacles.

 56 Reasons Why Most Corporate Innovation Initiatives Fail